646: Gone With the Sinned Edition

 Are we sitting there on the precipice of alcohol poisoning going, damn it, somebody do one with adults?

-That Alec, if you were going to shoot somebody anyway, my mother.
+But Alec, if you were gonna shoot somebody anyway, my mother.
+Exactly, exactly.

 yeah, probably for the best that this news got out there and that this is being

-and a big thanks to kevin for sending the link to scathingnews at gmail.com kevin gets to play with eli's space laser for 10 minutes if we're not using it but i am kevin read a newspaper.
+And a big thanks to Kevin for sending the link to scathingnews at gmail.com.
+Kevin gets to play with Eli's space laser for 10 minutes if we're not using it.

 So following the arrest of Mitchell, an anti-government militia group called Veterans on Patrol claimed responsibility for the radar attack.